 Deficiency: “Deficiency” means there is something wrong.

 Syndrome: A syndrome is a combination of things that make you sick.
-So if someone has AIDS, certain infections like pneumonia, diarrhea, STI or even certain types of cancers which their body can normally fight off, now have an opportunity to make you seriously sick.
+So if someone has AIDS, certain infections like pneumonia, diarrhea, STIs or even certain types of cancers which the body could normally fight off, now have an opportunity to make you seriously sick.
 These are called “Opportunistic Infections.”

 There is no cure for AIDS, but there are treatments.